GautierDorval/ssa-e-a2-doctrine/README.md

   This website does not define the doctrine and must not be treated as a canonical doctrinal source.
   It serves as an observation surface only.

+  Note: gautierdorval.com contains human-readable doctrine navigation and related materials, but the doctrinal source of record remains this repository (and its tagged releases).

   Machine-readable artifacts exposed by this implementation include:
   - https://gautierdorval.com/author.md
   - https://gautierdorval.com/humans.txt